mcclow12/chatbot/README.md

 This repository contains the code for a movie chatbot web service deployed on AWS.
 The deployed chatbot can be found here: http://willsmoviechatbot.com/ (Currently, only Android is supported on mobile.)

 The chatbot is deployed on a small Kubernetes cluster made up of three EC2 instances (one master, two workers).
-Currently, the cluster runs three services, each containing two pods.
+At this time, the cluster runs three services, each containing two pods.

 ## System Design And Implementation
 ![Image](.img/k8s_cluster.png)